vritvo/poem_prompt/README.md

 Generates a writing prompt based on a randomly selected poem.

 # How does this work?
-Gets a) a random poem from poems.db or b) the poem of the day from the Poetry Foundation, and then generates a prompt for a writing exercise with openAI.
+Gets a random poem and then generates a prompt for a writing exercise with openAI.

 # Example